redpanda-data/connect/resources/docs/README.md

 you notice that the input suddenly speeds up then the issue is likely with the output, in which case [try the next section](#benthos-writes-too-slowly).

+If the `/dev/null` output pipe didn't help then take a quick look at the basic configuration fields for the input source type.
+Sometimes there are fields for setting a number of background prefetches or similar concepts that can increase your throughput.
+For example, increasing the value of `prefetch_count` for an AMQP consumer can greatly increase the rate at which it is consumed.

-If the `/dev/null` output pipe didn't help and your source supports multiple parallel consumers then you can try doing that within Benthos by using a [broker][broker-input].
+Next, if your source supports multiple parallel consumers then you can try doing that within Benthos by using a [broker][broker-input].
 For example, if you started with:

 ``` yaml
 input: